Best Affordable Places to Live in Florida in 2025

 Best Places to Live in Florida for Families

 When you’re thinking of the best places to live in Florida, your criteria will depend on your specific financial and family situation.
 While the cost of living in Florida is a bit higher than average overall, there are pockets of affordability.
 The specific features you’re looking for will help determine the best place to live in Florida for you.
 Starting the mortgage prequalification or preapproval process early can help you set your overall budget and narrow down your options.
-As you consider the best places in Florida to live, here are a few different options to consider:
+As you consider the best places in Florida to live, here are a few options:

 1. Melbourne